jonatanpedersen/injector/README.md

 Injecor
 =======

 Injector let's you inject content into any website and share the result with anybode you want.
 Requires GreaseMonkey and Firefox.
+Injector is available here https://injector.bocami.com

 ## Licence
 The MIT License (MIT)